Summary: The Agency’s latest project causes some unusual results.

 They had landed in the middle of an arena full of huge ugly monsters.
 From their vantage point in the back, Hobbes and Darien could see Anakin Skywalker, Padme Amidala, and Obi-Wan Kenobi tied to posts in the middle of the arena.
 In front of them was Mace Windu, and they were surrounded by the other Jedi.

-Wearing traditional Jedi robes, and holding blue and green lightsabers, Hobbes and Darien just stared each other in awe.
+Wearing traditional Jedi robes, and holding blue and green lightsabers, Hobbes and Darien stared at each other in awe.
 “Fawkes!
 Is this what I think it means?”
 Hobbes asked.

 “Aw man!
-We’re in Star Wars!!!”
-Fawkes replied gleefully.
+We’re in Star Wars!”
+Fawkes replied.

 Just then, the battle began.
 Darien held his hand up and used the Force to get a fallen Jedi’s lightsaber and kicked some droid ass.